draconisPW/PWMAngband/docs/attack.rst

 Stun Monster:
-  Reduces the monster's melee accuracy and damage by 25% 1 in 10 chance that the monster will miss the turn Increased chance of player getting a critical hit Normal duration 5-10 turns
+  Reduces the monster's melee accuracy and damage by 25% 1 in 10 chance that the monster will miss the turn Increases chance of player getting a critical hit Normal duration 5-10 turns

 ..

 Confuse Monster:
   Monster spells fail 50% more often
-  Monster 20% more likely to miss target with spells/ranged attacks Monster aimed spells sometimes go in random direction 30% chance of erratic movement
-  Increased chance of critical hit
-  Normal duration 5-10 turns
+  Monster at least 40% more likely to miss target with spells/ranged attacks Monster ball & bolt spells sometimes go in the wrong direction 30% chance of erratic movement, more when more confused Increases chance of player getting a critical hit Normal duration 5-10 turns

 ..

 Slow Monster:
-  -2 speed
+  -2 speed, more if more slowed
   Normal duration 10 or more turns

 ..